-Chips are not quite cracks, but they can become cracks one day if they are not addressed.
+These are not quite cracks, but can become cracks one day if we fail to resolve.
 Chips can be caused by either temperature or impact, though impact is more common.
 These are little dings or blemishes.
-Sometimes they can spread across the rest of the window, and sometimes they remain chips until the window is replaced.
+Sometimes they can spread across the rest of the window, and sometimes they remain chips until we replace the window.
 There is no way of knowing for sure—the best practice is to repair cracked window glass.

 Is It Possible to Repair Cracked Window Glass?

 Yes, you can repair cracked window glass for sure.
-Not all broken windows can be salvaged, but many can be, especially if the crack is still small.
+Not all broken windows are repairable, but many can be, especially if the crack is still small.
 However, once a crack begins to grow, the likelihood of fixing the broken window glass begins to shrink.
 It is best to frequently inspect your windows to look for small dings and cracks so that you can address them early.

 How Much Does It Cost to Fix Broken Window Glass?

 The exact cost to fix broken window glass will depend on many factors, including the type of glass, the size of the pane, and the length and width of the crack.
 If you are unsure if your cracked glass can be repaired, consult an expert.
-While not all cracks can be fixed, if you have a crack in your window that is fixable, it is far cheaper to pay the out-of-pocket cost of having the crack fixed than having to purchase an entirely new window.
+While not all cracks are repairable, if you have a crack in your window that is fixable, it is far cheaper to pay the out-of-pocket cost of fixing a crack than purchasing an entirely new window.

 Things You Must Know Before Repairing Cracked Window Glass